tildetown/rodo/README.md

 1. Make sure [Racket](https://racket-lang.org/) is installed
 2. `git clone https://github.com/m455/rodo` into a directory of your choice
 3. `cd` into the `rodo` directory
-4. Run one of the following commands:
+4. Choose one of the options below for running `rodo`.
     * To use `rodo` using the Racket interpreter run: `racket rodo.rkt`
     * To use `rodo` as an single-file executable follow the two steps below:
         1. Run `raco exe rodo.rkt` to compile the `rodo` into a single-file executable